 Our Approach

-We don’t believe that there is a "one size fits all" in therapy
+We don’t believe in a "one size fits all" therapy style

 Our practice incorporates a variety of techniques to address each client's individual needs